Getting a Library Card:

 1. If the book is older, we can try to get it through interlibrary loan for Farmington residents.
 You may make this request by calling the library at 860-673-6791 or visiting the Information Services desk on the second floor of the Main Library.

 2. If the book is new, you may request an item be purchased by calling the Main Library or Barney Branch.
-You may also email the title, author and ISBN number to flref [at] farmingtonlibraries [dot] org with your name and library card number.
+You may also email the title, author and ISBN number to firstname.lastname@example.org with your name and library card number.

 Blocks on an account can mean several things.
 They are there to remind our desk staff about different issues with an account.
-These reminders can be issues such as overdue fines, reminders to verify an address or telephone number, or a message to let a patron know that a hold has arrived or that a hold arrived and was never picked up.
+These reminders can be issues such as overdue fines, reminders to verify an address or telephone number.
+If you lose your library card you can request a block on your account to prevent it from being used by someone else.
 The blocks allow us to provide better service to our patrons.

-Adult new books and e-Readers (i.e. Nooks and Kindles) circulate for 2 weeks.
-Fast Reads, most entertainment DVD’s and CD-Roms may be borrowed for one week.
+Adult new books, tablets, and Kindle eReaders circulate for 2 weeks.
+DVDs, CDs, and Video Games may be borrowed for one week.
 Most other materials are loaned for three weeks.
-Note that Fast View DVDs are loaned overnight.
+Fast View DVDs are loaned for three days.
 Most Farmington and Barney Library materials may be renewed once if no other customer is waiting for the material.
 Items may be renewed in person, by phone or online.

 The overdue fine rate for most items is $.15 (15 cents) per day with the following exceptions: